antarctica/bas-style-kit-pug-templates/README.md

 include patterns for:

 * [pages](#page-patterns) - standalone pages designed to be used without customisation, defined as [Views](#views)

+#### Page patterns

+These template include views for all page patterns.
+In most cases all variants of a pattern use the same view, but with different options.
+Variables and blocks are used as relevant for setting page content.

+See the [Style Kit documentation](https://style-kit.web.bas.ac.uk) for general information on using these patterns.

+##### 'page not found' pattern

+No configuration options.

 ### Using custom CSS/JS